How does the online classroom affect students’ ability to learn?

 Helping fellow classmates, who may not be used to working with online learning platforms, solve their technical issues (by sending them instructions through chat messages) offers benefits all, including building identities.

 IV.
-Using Their Learning Styles In The Online Classroom
+Using Their Learning Styles in the Online Classroom

 Students who are tactile learners may find it hard to learn to adjust to this new style of learning when they find the lessons don’t allow for physically engaging activities.